The Psychological Services Clinic @ UNC

-The Psychological Services Clinic (PSC) at UNC has been serving the Northern Colorado community for over 50 years with high quality counseling and assessment services.
-Our mission at the PSC is to provide closely supervised training opportunities for counseling and psychology graduate students, while providing the best services possible to our clients.
+The Psychological Services Clinic (PSC) @ UNC has been serving the Northern Colorado community for over 50 years with high-quality and affordable counseling and assessment services.
+Our mission at the PSC is to provide the best possible services to our clients while also providing closely supervised training opportunities for our counseling graduate students.

-Students learn to apply empirically supported assessment and treatment techniques in a professional and ethical manner.
-Services are offered to individuals throughout Northern Colorado regardless of age, race, creed, ethnicity, sexual orientation, immigration status, referral source, or ability to pay for services.
+Our graduate students learn to apply empirically supported assessment and treatment techniques in a professional and ethical manner.
+We offer services to individuals and families throughout Northern Colorado, and we enthusiastically welcome people of all ages, races, creeds, ethnicities, sexual orientations, gender identities, immigration status, referral sources, or ability to pay for services.

-We are dedicated to training graduate students to work with individuals that reflect the diversity a global community.
-Additionally, we strive to work from a strength-based approach to counseling.
+We are dedicated to training graduate students to work with individuals who reflect the diversity of a global community.
+Additionally, our counselors-in-training strive to work from a strengths-based approach and to emphasize multicultural humility across our services.

 We acknowledge that all clients come to counseling with their own unique strengths, as well as struggles, and we encourage clients to build on these strengths in their journey toward change.
-We are committed to providing high-quality and affordable mental health services to individuals, groups, couples and families of all ages; to promote research on psychological concerns, clinical assessment techniques, and therapeutic interventions.
+We are committed to providing high-quality and affordable services.

 Our clinic is based on a service team approach.
-We are staffed by students pursuing a master's or doctoral degree in counseling or psychology.
-All our counselors are supervised by licensed professional counselors or licensed psychologists, many of whom are actively teaching and researching in their specialty areas.
-We provide low cost services in counseling and assessment to community members, students, faculty, and staff.
+Our clinicians are students pursuing graduate degrees in Professional Counseling (PC), Counselor Education and Supervision (CES), School Psychology (SP), and Counseling Psychology (CP).
+All of our graduate counselors-in-training are supervised by faculty from either the department of Applied Psychology and Counselor Education or the department of School Psychology, all of whom are licensed or registered in their respective fields.
+We provide high-quality affordable services in counseling and assessment to community members, students, and staff.

 - Personal growth